Health Care Benefits After Separating from the Military

 Transitioning from Active Duty to the Civilian World

-There are several plans available to military members when the transition out of the military.
-Which health care plan you may be eligible for depends on your individual circumstances.
+There are several plans available to military members when transitioning out of the military.
+The health care plan you may be eligible for depends on your individual circumstances.
 We will cover three major plans in this next section.
-After that, we will show you some of the plans that are open to everyone.
+After that, we will show you some of the plans available to everyone.

 Transitional plans: